Scott Robinson (footballer): Kilmarnock (first spell)

+Livingston

 On 11 May 2017, Robinson signed a pre-contract with Livingston.

+Kilmarnock return

+In 2021 Robinson returned to former club Kilmarnock, signing a two-year deal.

+Partick Thistle

+After leaving Kilmarnock, in June 2023 Robinson signed a two-year deal with Scottish Championship club Partick Thistle.
+On 3 February 2025, he joined Hamilton Academical in swap deal with Scott Martin.

 International

 Robinson has represented Scotland at U16, U17 and U19 level.

-His first appearance for Scotland came at under 17 level against Malta on 14 January 2008.
-With his first goals for Scotland coming at under 16 level scoring twice against Spain on 2 February 2008 and on 16 August 2010 he captained the under 19 squad in an International Challenge Match against Malta.
+His first appearance for Scotland came at under-17 level against Malta on 14 January 2008; however, his first goals for his country came at under-16 level, as he scored twice against Spain on 2 February 2008.
+On 16 August 2010, he captained the under-19 squad in an International Challenge Match against Malta.